ambisonictoolkit/atk-reaper/license & readme/readme.md

 * Fixed issue where multi-channel matrix-based decoders could blow up when used on 2-channel (stereo) tracks.
 * Fixed issue that prevented Omni encoder from producing sound.
 * OSX installer is now distributed as disk image.
+* Creation of Zip archive for Windows distribution is automoated using a Terminal script.
 * Info for beta testers has been merged into this readme document.
 * This Readme file is now versioned and maintained as markdown document, and converted to html by instaler script using [Pandoc](http://johnmacfarlane.net/pandoc/).
+A minimum of CSS is used for it to look OK as a stand-alone HTML document as well as in the OSX installer.

 &nbsp;